-Pursuant to sections 67 of the Act, I find that the landlord is entitled to a monetary Order in the amount of \$1,350.00 for unpaid rent owed for December 2017.
+Pursuant to sections 67 and 72 of the Act, I find that the landlord is entitled to a monetary Order in the amount of \$1,680.00 for unpaid rent, and for the recovery of the filing fee for this application.
 The landlord is provided with these Orders in the above terms and the tenant must be served with this Order as soon as possible.
 Should the tenant fail to comply with these Orders, these Orders may be filed in the Small Claims Division of the Provincial Court and enforced as Orders of that Court.